 International Relations, Politics and History

-Our aim is to stimulate innovative research that has the potential to transform academic and public debates.
+We are committed to delivering outstanding research that has the potential to transform policy, raise new questions and inspire academic and public debate.

 International Relations, Politics and History at Loughborough

 International Relations, Politics and History, a division in the School of Social Sciences and Humanities, is an exciting interdisciplinary study area.
 Migration, populism, war and peace-building and international history are some of the topics we study to understand our world and how it is challenged by factors such as climate change, urbanisation and technological innovation.

 In addition to our exciting range of taught programmes, there are also a variety of funded and unfunded opportunities to us as a doctoral researcher.
 You can develop your own unique research proposal or browse our current list of PhD opportunities – either way, we’d love to hear from you.

 Experts within this division research and teach across areas relevant to contemporary politics and international studies with an emphasis on migration, populism, development politics and security and defence issues.
 We have a particular strength in the study of regional politics in Africa, Europe and the Arctic.
 Colleagues work and teach on issues such as gender and militarism, climate change and security, terrorism and urban warfare.
 The division is also home to a strong teaching and research base in contemporary and international history with colleagues teaching slavery, empire, post-colonial politics and post-1945 Britain.